 How to Remove a Google Link Penalty

 You’ve heard the horror stories.
-And if your website has received a Google penalty, it can be like a living nightmare.
+And if your website has received a Google penalty, it can be a nightmare.

-Google is continuously developing more sophisticated algorithms to make the Internet more organized and relevant.
+Google continuously develops more sophisticated algorithms to make the Internet more organized and relevant.
 You need to know what to do if the worst should happen—and nothing is worse than a Google penalty.

 We at SEO Inc., an Internet Marketing Company in San Diego, can help.
-We have a 100% success rate in Google penalty recovery, the result of nearly two decades in the business.
+We have a 100% success rate in Google penalty recovery, resulting from nearly two decades in the business.
 We know what work needs to be done to get your site back in the guaranteed top search engine ranking.

 Let’s begin!